cohere-ai/cohere-toolkit/docs/custom_tool_guides/tool_guide.md

 ## Step 6 (extra): Add Unit tests

 If you would like to go above and beyond, it would be helpful to add some unit tests to ensure that your tool is working as expected.
-Create a file [here](https://github.com/cohere-ai/cohere-toolkit/tree/main/src/community/tests/tools) and add a few cases.
+Create a file [here](https://github.com/cohere-ai/cohere-toolkit/tree/main/src/community/tests/tools) and add a few test cases.